M&S insolia flex ballerina pumps

 As for using ice expansion to enlarge tight shoes, or a hair-dryer while wearing them in socks (check online) - good luck.
 I’ve made larger, slip on women’s shoes fit by adding straps bought online that I had sewn on and coloured to match the shoes.

 It’s a shame that the range of men’s shoes don’t cater for the breathability offered by women’s shoes rendering men easier victims of athlete’s foot and other fungal conditions from feet that are often not adequately dry or open to air circulation.
 The T-bar or Mary Jane strap was a feature in male shoes before the 1950s in otherwise minimal uppers, but designers have eliminated these straps from male shoes as a rule.
 It is probably time to create new men’s styles with opportunities for straps as these are far more breathable.
 There is, in any case a fad to avoid shoes altogether on a short-term basis or in warmer weather as this can be very good for the feet, earthing them in more than one sense of the word.

 SUMMARY: Women’s shoes often cling to the form of the foot.
 A tight snug shoe may feel better than a larger one that comes off easily.
-If you’re a man wishing to try women’s shoes, try getting a shoe a half or whole size below your regular men’s size for “closed” shoes, especially if buying sandals with adjustable fit that could be a smaller than you’re used to.
+If you’re a man wishing to try women’s shoes, try getting a shoe a half or whole size below your regular men’s size for open (2) shoes, or for sandals (3) with adjustable fit that could be a smaller than you’re used to.
 However women’s shoes that fit men will tend to be “wide fit” or “extra wide fit” with a EEE rating.
-For online shopping like on EBay if looking for women’s shoes, look for shoes of your male size (+2 for American conversion so size 9 men’s is size 11 in women’s) for things like trainers or lace ups.
+For online shopping like on EBay if looking for women’s shoes (Category 1), look for shoes of your male size (+2 for American conversion so size 9 men’s is size 11 in women’s) or higher for things like trainers or lace ups.